Skip to main content

 Cap Rate (Capitalization Rate)

-For REIT investors, cap rates help assess whether a REIT is buying properties at fair valuations.
-If a REIT consistently acquires properties at cap rates above its cost of capital, it's creating value for shareholders.
+If you invest in REITs, cap rates help you evaluate whether a trust is buying properties wisely.
+A REIT consistently acquiring at cap rates above its cost of capital is creating real value for shareholders.

 Frequently Asked Questions